allegravia/tutorial-cytoscape/tutorials/Integrating MTI networks with DE miRNA data.md

 ### Loading a network of validated miRNA-target interactions (MTI) derived from public databases

+- launch Cytoscape
+- download network file:
+- import the file to create a network using File → Import → Network from File This will bring up the Import Network From Table dialog.
+        Click on Select None to disable all columns.
+        Click only on the GeneName column and set this column as the Source Node column (green circle).
+        Click OK.
+You’ll see a warning about no edges, but that’s OK.
+This will create a grid of 1500 unconnected nodes, where each node represents a gene.

 ---

 ### Finding a set of differentially expressed miRNAs in a dataset of interest